drostlab/orthologr/README.md

 ```
 The parseFastaIntoAXT.pl script is freely available under GNU GPL v3
-Licence and included in the KaKs_Calculcator project that can be found at
+Licence and included in the KaKs_Calculator project that can be found at
 https://code.google.com/p/kaks-calculator/

 ```